 Medical comorbidity and premature mortality in autism

 Premature mortality is significantly increased in autism owing to a multitude of medical conditions.
-Early deaths are estimated to be three to ten times higher than the general population, with the average life expectancy of a person with severe autism being only 39 years.
+Early deaths are estimated to be three to ten times higher than the general population, with one large scale Swedish study establishing the average life expectancy of a person with severe autism as only 39.5 years.
 While mortality is higher across variety of medical conditions, the single most common cause of premature death in severe autism is epilepsy.

-In contrast, the average life expectancy in individuals with high-functioning autism/Asperger syndrome was revealed by this study to be 58 years.
+In contrast, the average life expectancy in individuals with high-functioning autism/Asperger syndrome was found by the Swedish study to be 58 years.
 While this is much higher than the life expectancy in severe autism, it is still considerably lower than life expectancy in the general population.